Skip to Main Content

 Upon creating your SquaredUp account, you’ll land in an empty workspace where you’re prompted to add a data source.
 For context, workspaces are where different teams can organize their data and knowledge across the tools they use, so feel free to leverage this organizational feature as you expand your monitoring.

 Click ‘add data source’, and choose from over 60 options.
-You can search a specific data source using the search bar at the top, or browse using the filters on the right hand side.
+You can search a specific data source using the search bar at the top, or browse using the filters on the left hand side.

 To get all available out-of-the-box dashboards automatically loaded up with your live data, simply hit the bottom toggle “Install Sample Dashboards”.